tohyuting/tp/docs/DeveloperGuide.md

     Steps 1d1-1d2 are repeated until all the fields required by the command are valid. <br>
     Use case resumes from step 2.

+* 1e.
+The product does not exist in the warehouse.
+  * 1e1.
+CLI-nic adds the product with its associated quantity/tags to the warehouse.
+    Use case ends.

 **Use case: UC17 View Help**